-- External students will need to complete the Application Form, while internal students will be required to fill in an Options Form. - Interviewing does not form part of our admissions process but we may invite students for an options discussion where necessary. - The closing date for applications is Tuesday 6th February 2024. - All prospective Sixth Formers will be invited to participate in the Induction programme which takes place in June. - Offers of places in the Sixth Form are made and confirmed when GCSE results are published; for equal consideration students must upload their results to the CCHS admissions website by 1200 BST on GCSE Results Day.
+- Students new to CCHS will need to complete the Application Form, while returning Year 11 students will be required to fill in an Options Form. - Interviewing does not form part of our admissions process but we may invite students for an options discussion where necessary. - The closing date for applications is Friday 14th February 2025. - All prospective Sixth Formers will be invited to participate in the Induction programme which takes place in June. - Offers of places in the Sixth Form are made and confirmed when GCSE results are published; for equal consideration students must upload their results to the CCHS admissions website by 1200 BST on GCSE Results Day.
 If the School is able to offer them a place they will subsequently be contacted by telephone for a verbal offer to be made.
 They will need to confirm their place by email immediately after this conversation has taken place.

-Students with non-standard qualifications
+\ Students with non-standard qualifications